bokkypoobah/HoprTokenAudit/code-review/HoprDistributor_flattened.md

         bytes memory userData,
         bytes memory operatorData
     ) public {
-        require(hasRole(MINTER_ROLE, msg.sender), "HoprToken: caller does not have minter role");
+        // BK NOTE - For consistency with AccessControl's Context, should use _msgSender() instead of msg.sender require(hasRole(MINTER_ROLE, msg.sender), "HoprToken: caller does not have minter role");
         _mint(account, amount, userData, operatorData);
     }